Writing within Genre

 A great white shark traps surfer Nancy on a rock 200 yards from shore as the tide rises (THE SHALLOWS).

 Chris pays what he hopes will be a brief visit to his white girlfriend’s family only to discover they have no intention of letting him leave (GET OUT)

 Rocky and her friends attempt to burglarize a blind man’s home and discover he has killer defenses (DON’T BREATHE)

 A gang of misfit kids decides to investigate the clusters of mysterious deaths and disappearances that happen once every 27 years in their small town (IT)

 These are all relatively straightforward scenarios and, it’s worth noting, dependent on limited locations.
 The main action tends to be constricted in time and space and this tight focus helps increase tension.

-Some horror scripts stumble out of the gate as they try to set up an overly-complicated set of circumstances.
-They introduce too many minor characters, or jump around too much.
-A pithy prologue can be a useful device to set mood, but if it goes on for more than a couple of pages, or is too remote from the main action, it can represent a false start.
+Some horror scripts stumble out of the gate as they try to set up an overly complicated set of circumstances.
+They introduce too many minor characters or jump around too much.
+A pithy prologue can be a useful device to set the mood, but if it goes on for more than a couple of pages, or is too remote from the main action, it can represent a false start.
 You want to get your central narrative up and running as quickly as possible, without any distractions.

 Maintain Intrigue – Raise the Stakes

 Many horror screenplays start out well, establishing a disturbing set of circumstances that hint at trauma to come.
 However, many scripts also fall apart in the second act, as the screenwriter fails to heed the imperative, ‘Raise the stakes!’.
 During the second act of a horror movie, things need to get worse for the protagonist in every scene, as they do for poor Justine in RAW or the unluckiest punks in the world in GREEN ROOM.